Magnificent Seven (gymnastics): Post-Olympics

 The Magnificent Seven went on tour after their gold medal performance.
 Strug, however, elected not to join the other six members and instead headlined a rival tour for considerably higher compensation than the other six.

 The entire team appeared on a Wheaties cereal box and on several talk shows.
 Miller, once again the most successful member of the team following her five medal total in the Barcelona Games, captured the only individual gold for the American women.
 Her gold medal on the balance beam was a first for an American, followed only by Shawn Johnson at the 2008 games.

 In 2008, the Magnificent Seven was inducted into the United States Olympic Hall of Fame in the team category.
 The team received their award in Chicago with other Olympic greats.

 In 2012, viewers were able to vote on some of the greatest Olympic moments in NBC history for a special Top 30 Olympic Moments program to air July 21, prior to the London Olympics.
 Kerri Strug's vault was one of the clips and ended up receiving the most votes, placing first on the countdown.
+The Guardian put a list in the same year and the moment was ranked 40th.

 On July 8–10, 2016 all of the Magnificent Seven were at the SAP center for the Olympic trials and the USA Gymnastics' Parade of Olympians on July 9 in San Jose, California.